Figure 1: Map of the World showing the countries where our graduates originate

 The MPH Graduate should be

-- Technically competent in the board field of Public Health;
+- Technically competent in the broad field of Public Health;

 - Equipped with managerial skills;